 PSHE is taught weekly by class teachers in years 1 - 6.

-Why is the teaching of PSHE important for primary schools?
+Why is the teaching of PSHE important for Cooks Spinney's pupils?

 PSHE is a unique subject that builds character and resilience, which are the key contributors in overcoming adversity and creating social mobility.
 It aims to give young people the unstoppable confidence that they can achieve amazing things, teaching them to cope with the challenges that life brings and recognise their achievements – because they each have their own, unique potential to fulfil.